willGuimont/willGuimont.github.io/content/blog/2023-03-23-transformers/index.md

 # disclaimer = ""
 +++

-Here's a small library I made to explain the Transformer architecture in PyTorch: [willGuimont/transformers](https://github.com/willGuimont/transformers).
+Here's a small library I made to explain the Transformer architecture in PyTorch: <a class="external" href="https://github.com/willGuimont/transformers" target="_blank">willGuimont/transformers</a>.
 The code is heavily commented and should be easy to follow.

 This repository also contains some popular transformer-based models, such as Vision Transformer.